Keep up to date with all things Orchard Toys; take a look at our favourite picks, discover our new lines and learn about some of our top tips!

 Why not encourage children to make their own number lines and flashcards.
 Not only will children learn as they make them, once completed they’re perfect for taking out and about!
 Add some paint and glitter for extra fun!

 Whilst learning times tables might not be the most thrilling exercise, if you’re excited about practising them your child will be too, which will make the whole experience much easier!
 You could even introduce small rewards for each time they learn a whole times table to help to keep them motivated.

 A combination of these different methods really helps to encourage repetition, learning and practising of times tables.
 We hope these tips and ideas will help you and your child to enjoy times table practise, if you have any other ideas please share them with us on our social channels!
-Click here to shop our times tables games and click here to download our colourful times tables poster.
+Click here to shop our times tables games.